Alevism: Beliefs

 According to scholar Soner Çağaptay, Alevism is a "relatively unstructured interpretation of Islam with traditional elements".
 Journalist Patrick Kingsley states that for some self-described Alevi, their religion is "simply a cultural identity, rather than a form of worship".
+It has also been put forward that Alevism can be identified as an ethnoreligion in some instances, such as in the cases of the Tahtacıs and Abdals.

-Alevis put the doctrine of İnsan-ı Kâmil in the center of their beliefs, instead of Sharia.
-The Alevi beliefs among Turkish Alevis and Kurdish Alevis diverge as Kurdish Alevis put more emphasis on Pir Sultan Abdal than Haji Bektash Veli, and Kurdish Alevism is rooted more in nature veneration.
+Alevis put the doctrine of İnsan-ı Kâmil in the center of their beliefs.
+The "three sunnahs and seven fards" constitute the fundamental ethical and initiatory framework of the Alevi path, mandating the murids mastery over their actions, speech, and desires (controlling the hand, tongue, and loins) alongside strict adherence to esoteric duties such as absolute submission to spiritual authority, the maintenance of müsahiplik, and the preservation of communal secrets.
+The Alevi beliefs among the Turkish and Kurdish diverge as Kurdish Alevism put more emphasis on Pir Sultan Abdal than Haji Bektash Veli, and it is rooted more in nature veneration.

+The vast majority of Alevis adhere to the Bektashi order whilst some follow other heterodox Sufi orders such as the Kalenderi order.

 God

 In Alevi cosmology, God is also called Hak (the Truth) or referred to as Allah.
 God created life, so the created world can reflect his Being.
 Alevis believe in the unity of Allah, Muhammad, and Ali, but this is not a trinity composed of God and the historical figures of Muhammad and Ali.
 Rather, Muhammad and Ali are representations of Allah's light (and not of Allah himself), being neither independent from God nor separate characteristics of him.

-In Alevi writings are many references to the unity of Muhammad and Ali, such as:

-Ali Muhammed'dir uh dur fah'ad, Muhammad Ali ("Ali is Muhammad, Muhammad is Ali").
+In Alevi writings there are many references to the unity of Muhammad and Ali, such as "Ali Muhammed'dir uh dur fah'ad, Muhammad Ali" ("Ali is Muhammad, Muhammad is Ali").

-Panentheism
+Wahdat al-wujud and panentheism

 The plurality in nature is attributed to the infinite potential energy of Nefs-i Kul when it takes corporeal form as it descends into being from the god.
 The Alevi concept of God is derived from the philosophy of Ibn Arabi and involves a chain of emanation from God, to spiritual man, earthly man, animals, plants, and minerals.
-The emphasis on the concept of Sufi metaphysics.
-In keeping with the central belief of Wahdat al-mawjud and Wahdat al-wujud, the Alevis base their practices and rituals on their non-orthodox and mystical interpretation.
+In keeping with the central belief of Wahdat al-mawjud and Wahdat al-wujud, the Alevis base their practices and rituals on their mystical interpretation and perennial philosophy.